 An application for any string that is an exact match of a sub-national place name, such as a county, province, or state, listed in the ISO 3166-2 standard.

 An application for a string listed as a UNESCO region or appearing on the “Composition of macro geographical (continental) regions, geographical sub-regions, and selected economic and other groupings” list.
 In the case of an application for a string appearing on either of the lists above, documentation of support will be required from at least 60% of the respective national governments in the region, and there may be no more than one written statement of objection to the application from relevant governments in the region and/or public authorities associated with the continent or the region.
 Where the 60% rule is applied, and there are common regions on both lists, the regional composition contained in the “Composition of macro geographical (continental) regions, geographical sub-regions, and selected economic and other groupings” takes precedence.

+The Governmental Advisory Committee has produced the following documents addressing the use of geographic names at the top level:

+GAC Principles and Guidelines for the Delegation and Administration of Country Code Top Level Domains (2005), paragraphs 4.1.1. , 4.1.2. and 8.3.

+GAC Principles Regarding New gTLDs (2007), sections 1.2 , 2.1 ,2.2, 2.3, 2.4 , 2.7 and 2.8.

+GAC Nairobi Communiqué (2010): Application of 2007 Principles.

+GAC Durban Communiqué (2013): Future application of 2007 Principles.

+GAC Helsinki Communiqué (2016): 3-letter codes.

+This list is non-exhaustive.
+Additional resources and documents on this topic from the GAC and other sources can be found on the Work Track wiki page.

+In reviewing the 2007 Policy and the 2012 Implementation, Work Track members expressed different opinions about whether the Policy or the Implementation should be the starting point discussions in the Work Track, noting that there is a divergence between the two.
+From one perspective, the Implementation should be considered the status quo and any recommendations for future changes should be built on the 2012 Implementation.
+From another perspective, the 2007 Policy is the foundation of any future policy work, and the 2007 recommendations should be considered the point of departure for new or modified recommendations.

 c.
 What are the preliminary recommendations and/or implementation guidelines?